“I have a weird question for you…”

 Although your vet might recommend special “dental bone” treats for your dog, any dentist will tell you that there is no substitute for daily brushing and flossing for human teeth!

 That said, there are some foods that are better for your teeth than others.
-Foods high in fibre like carrots, celery, or leafy greens, and crisp fruits like apples can stimulate saliva production, which rinses bacteria from your mouth.
-Calcium-rich foods like dairy can deposit protective enzymes that can rebuild enamel and prevent decay.
-Chewing sugarless (or xylitol) gum after meals can be useful, too; almost like rubbing down your teeth, it can serve to rinse harmful bacteria away.
-While these snacks can give your oral health a little boost, you’ll want to avoid sugars and starches.
-Here’s a list of the seven best foods for your dental health.
+Foods high in fibre—such as carrots, celery, or leafy greens—and crisp fruits like apples can stimulate saliva production, which rinses bacteria from your mouth.
+Calcium-rich foods like dairy deposit protective enzymes that can rebuild enamel and prevent decay.

 Q: Is dental floss edible?
 Mine tastes like cinnamon gum.

 No!
-It’s true, they make dental floss in tasty flavours to make the dreaded act of flossing more appealing, but despite the tantalizing flavours of mint, cinnamon, bubblegum, or even bacon (yeah, it’s a thing!), you should never eat your dental floss!
+It’s true, they make dental floss in tasty flavours to make flossing more appealing, but despite the tantalizing flavours of mint, cinnamon, bubblegum, or even bacon (yeah, it’s a thing!), you should never eat your dental floss!
+If you have pets, make sure to dispose of used floss into a container your dog or cat can’t get into.
+If you suspect your pet has eaten a piece of floss, call your vet right away.

 Q: Can you do this procedure without anesthesia?

 Q: Can you just give me a full set of dentures now?

-It seems like it would be easier to not have to worry about natural teeth -no nerves to protect, materials that thwart decay, always a perfect smile…etc. However, the days are long gone when this sort of drastic measure might be necessary, even in later adulthood.
-Nowadays, more than 90% of adults over age 65 have their own teeth.
+It seems like it would be easier to not have to worry about natural teeth—no nerves to protect, no decay to fear, and always a perfect smile.
+Nowadays, though, more than 90% of adults over age 65 have their own teeth.
 Obviously, there are cases where bridgework or dental implants (or even dentures) are the preferred option, but as a cosmetic choice?
 Probably not.
 With advancements in restorative dentistry and incredible technology like Invisalign, your Sunnyside dentists can make your smile strong and beautiful.
-In the long run, you’ll be happier maintaining your own, original body parts for as long as possible!
+In the long run, you’ll be happier maintaining your original body parts for as long as possible!

 Q: Can you give my teeth some bling?